MauFrontier/gumroad-email-marketing-prototype/back-end/app/assets/ai_contracts/segmentation_contract.md

 ## Examples

 - Examples assume the account has the products in the "Example products" subsection.
+- Examples assume the current date is 2024-03-15.

 * Prompt: People who know how to knit.